Motiejus/tchannel-erlang/README.rst

    if we need to do that after actually using it for some time.
 4. The creator of the channel "subscribes" to all the incoming messages automatically.
 There might be an intention to register per-service listeners.
+5. Optional and required argument handling on connect/3 and send/4 is not clearly communicated.

 .. _`tchannel spec`: http://tchannel.readthedocs.org/en/latest/protocol/